OlZe/osrs_pathfinder/README.md

 # Usage

-Run `git submodule update --remote --recursive` which can take several minutes
+Run `git submodule update --init --remote --recursive` which can take several minutes

 Run this project as a Spring Boot application.